 Encryption is a method to secure your data by converting them into an unreadable form protected by an encryption key, accessible only by entering the encryption key.
-It evades the threats and perils of hacking, malicious intrusions, irritating siblings, and above all, it shields your identity in case your Linux laptop or PC is lost.
+It evades the threats and perils of hacking, malicious intrusions, and irritating siblings, and above all, it shields your identity in case your Linux laptop or PC is lost.

-What Is Disk Encryption?
+What is disk Encryption?

-Therefore, all the files and folders and disk volume are secured through encryption and can only be decrypted when required by the authorized user with the key.
+Therefore, all the files and folders, and disk volume are secured through encryption and can only be decrypted when required by the authorized user with the key.
 There are many advantages of full disk encryption that we have discussed below.

-Merits Of Disk Encryption
+Merits of Disk Encryption

 - Whole disk encryption ensures the protection of all the files, folders, and temporary files.
 Hence each and everything is encrypted on the disk.

-Demerits Of Disk Encryption
+Demerits of Disk Encryption

 - Network hackers and attackers can still exploit services running on your devices, such as network file sharing, BitTorrent client, or your iTunes playlist sharing, to name a few.

-- Government spy and security surveillance agencies can still spy on your internet activities, and all your internet information is still accessible.
+- Government and security surveillance agencies can still spy on your internet activities, and all your internet information is still accessible.

-Therefore, make sure you use some additional internet security software, such as VPNs to get the safe and secure internet access because disk encryption can only evade physical access threat of your computer, the potential cyber threat is still there as mentioned above.
+Therefore, make sure you use some additional internet security software, such as VPNs, to get safe and secure internet access because disk encryption can only evade the physical access threat of your computer; the potential cyber threat is still there, as mentioned above.

-Process Of Disk Encryption In Linux
+Process of disk Encryption in Linux

 The method of Linux disk encryption is categorized into two, according to the layer of operations;